-Bhutan’s currency is the Ngultrum (Nu.) and is at par with the Indian rupee which is widely accepted in the country.
+Money: Bhutan’s currency is the Ngultrum (Nu.) and is at par with the Indian rupee which is widely accepted in the country.
 Expect to use cash at most locations.
 It is difficult to find an ATM machine that works consistently.
 We suggest you bring cash which can be exchanged at the Paro International Airport when you arrive.
 In addition, credit cards are accepted at most hotels and handicrafts stores.

-Financial institutions in Bhutan have been greatly enhanced and today we have several banks that cater to the needs of the people.
-Some of the banks that you can avail of while in Bhutan are the Bank of Bhutan Limited, the Bhutan National Bank, the Druk PNB and the Tashi Bank.
+Banking: Financial institutions in Bhutan have been greatly enhanced and today we have several banks that cater to the needs of the people.
+Some of the banks that you can avail of while in Bhutan are the Bank of Bhutan Limited, the Bhutan National Bank, the Druk PNB, and the Tashi Bank.
 Traveler’s cheques can be easily withdrawn and exchanged for local currency.
 Many of these banks provide internet banking facilities.
 Cash can also be easily exchanged at local banks if ATMs are not working.

-Tipping is a purely personal matter.
+Gratitudes: Tipping is a purely personal matter.
 We leave it up to you as to whether you want to give a gratuity to your guides and drivers.
 However, if doing so, we recommend that you place the gratuity in an envelope.

-Please remember to dress modestly and respectfully when visiting monasteries, Dzongs and other religious institutions.
+Cloths & Other Paraphernalia: Layer, layer, layer.
+With great altitudinal variations, the weather is quite mixed in Bhutan.
+So be prepared to face unforeseen weather conditions.
+You will use that t-shirt, long-sleeved shirt and heavy coat (sometimes on the same day).
+Please remember to dress modestly and respectfully when visiting monasteries, Dzongs, and other religious institutions.
 As a show of respect, please wear long pants and long-sleeved shirts when visiting such places.
-As a mark of respect, please remove hats, caps etc. when you enter religious and administrative premises, institutions and in any other place where the national flag is raised.
+As a mark of respect, please remove hats, caps, etc. when you enter religious and administrative premises, institutions, and in any other place where the national flag is raised.

-Bhutan ascribes to the metric system and most weights are measured in gram (g) and kilogram (kg).
+Measures, Weight & Times: Bhutan ascribes to the metric system and most weights are measured in gram (g) and kilogram (kg).
 The standard time is 6 hours ahead of GMT.

-Avoid drinking tap water which has not been boiled or ice cubes in drinks at all times as most water sources in Bhutan are untreated.
+Avoid drinking tap water that has not been boiled or ice cubes in drinks at all times as most water sources in Bhutan are untreated.
 One can easily acquire affordable treated and bottled water.

 Also, Bhutan has a duty to protect its citizens from drugs and tobacco products.
 To do this we need your help and cooperation.
 Please co-operate if stopped and asked about your baggage.
 Please do not carry tobacco goods in excess of the set limit.

-Public holidays are observed throughout the nation.
+Public holidays: Public holidays are observed throughout the nation.
 However, each Dzongkhag has its own list of regional holidays that are observed especially during the annual Tshechus (Religious festivals).
 For such a list, please contact your travel specialist.